marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/passing-options-to-the-assembler.rst

 You can pass options to the assembler.

-.. option:: -Wa,option, -Wa
+.. option:: -Wa,option

   Pass :samp:`{option}` as an option to the assembler.
 If :samp:`{option}` contains commas, it is split into multiple options at the commas.

-.. option:: -Xassembler option, -Xassembler
+.. option:: -Xassembler option

   Pass :samp:`{option}` as an option to the assembler.
 You can use this to supply system-specific assembler options that GCC does not